Trappe Digital LLC may earn commissions from sponsored links and content. When you click and buy you also support us.

-The discussion seems to rage on at times.
 What’s better?
-A Kindle ebook or paper book?
+A paper book vs. Kindle.
 I read both, but I prefer the Kindle versions.
 Some people like holding a book in their hands.
-So why not discuss the advantages and disadvantages of both?
+But, why not discuss the advantages and disadvantages of both?

 - The advantages of Kindle reading